Cost of Living in Cincinnati, OH [2025]

 Public transportation in Cincinnati is not the most dependable, so you will most likely need to have a vehicle of your own.
 If you plan to make the most out of living in Cincinnati, you’ll probably want to have a car to get around and see all of the sights.

-How Much Are Food Costs in Cincinnati?
+How Much Are Groceries in Cincinnati?

 Cincinnati offers countless dining options with a handful of authentic foods you have to add to your must-eat list, including Cincinnati-Style Chili, goetta, Graeter’s Ice Cream, and Buckeyes.

-If you're a single adult without children, you can expect to pay at least $4,000 on food per year.
-However, if you're a family of four with two working adults and two children, you can expect to pay $11,753 per year for food.
+If you're a single adult without children, you can expect to pay at least $4,052 on food per year.
+However, if you're a family of four with two working adults and two children, you can expect to pay $11,876 per year for food.

-Eating out in Cincinnati costs an average of $13.50 for a meal at an inexpensive restaurant, while a three-course dinner for two people at a mid-range restaurant runs $60 without alcohol or dessert.
+Eating out in Cincinnati costs an average of $15 for a meal at an inexpensive restaurant, while a three-course dinner for two people at a mid-range restaurant runs $60 without alcohol or dessert.

 You can anticipate paying below the national average for food items from local grocery stores like Kroger, Remke, or Whole Foods Market.
-For example, one gallon of regular milk costs $3.01 in the grocery store, while the national average is $3.84.
+For example, one gallon of regular milk costs $3.22 in the grocery store, while the national average is $3.84.

-How Much Are Healthcare Costs in Cincinnati?
+How Much Is Healthcare in Cincinnati?

-Cincinnati Fitness and Entertainment
+Cincinnati, Fitness and Entertainment

 Otherwise, when weather permits, you can enjoy the beautiful landscape of Cincinnati outdoors.
 Enjoy hiking trails along the Riverwalk, Lunken Playfield, or Parkers Woods.
 Cincinnati’s other great walking and hiking paths can be found at California Woods Nature Preserve, French Park, and LaBoiteaux Woods Nature Preserve.

 Thankfully, if you prefer to stay indoors, there are plenty of entertainment options throughout the city.
-For example, if you enjoy the local cinema, it will cost you $12.75 without snacks or drinks.
+For example, if you enjoy the local cinema, it will cost you $15.00 without snacks or drinks.
 You can save a few bucks by checking out one of the 41 incredible parks in Cincinnati, with fun outdoor activities for all ages.

 Ohio has a progressive income tax rate and a remarkably low state tax.
 In Cincinnati, the Ohio state sales tax is 5.75%, and the Hamilton County sales tax rate adds another 2.05%, making the total sales tax rate for the city 7.80%.

-Job Market in Cincinnati
+Cincinnati’s Job Market

-While Cincinnati has deep roots in the meatpacking industry, it has evolved into a city with much more .
+While Cincinnati has deep roots in the meatpacking industry, it has evolved into a city with much more.
 Various Fortune 500 companies are significant employers in Cincinnati, including Procter & Gamble and Kroger.
 Other major industries in Cincinnati include science and health care.

 FAQs: What to Know About the Cost of Living in Cincinnati